1.1 These procedures provide a set of principles and minimal requirements for determining admission to coursework programs of the University.

 International students who hold a CoE issued by UniSC will only be able to defer their studies in compassionate and compelling circumstances.
 Compassionate or compelling circumstances are generally those beyond the control of the student and which are likely to have a future impact upon the student’s course progress or wellbeing.

 21.2.3 Other international students

 If an international student holds a visa other than a student visa, the application for a variation will be assessed and if approved a new Letter of Offer will be provided to the student.

-International students who wish to apply for a deferral or a variation to their intake should contact USC International at email@example.com
+21.2.4 International students who wish to apply for a deferral or a variation to their intake should contact International Office at email@example.com

-The Director, Student Services and Engagement (or nominee) has authority to withdraw an offer of admission or cancel enrolment where the applicant provides untrue or incomplete information which results in
+22.3 The Academic Registrar and Director, Student Services (or nominee) has authority to withdraw an offer of admission or cancel enrolment where the applicant provides untrue or incomplete information which results in: